ably/docs/content/adapters/pusher.md

  - Pusher private channels ('private-' prefix) are mapped to the the Ably 'private:' namespace.
  - Pusher presence channels ('presence-' prefix) are mapped to the the Ably 'presence:' namespace.
  - Conversely, Ably channels not in any of the 'public:', 'private:', or 'presence:' namespaces get a 'private-ablyroot-' prefix.
  - Colons are banned in Pusher channel names, but are important in Ably channel names, as they act as the namespace separator.
-So the adaptor maps semicolons to colons: semicolons in Pusher channel names become colons in Ably channel names, and vice versa.
+So the adapter maps semicolons to colons: semicolons in Pusher channel names become colons in Ably channel names, and vice versa.
 (This means you will not be able to access any Ably channels which have semicolons in their name).

 A few examples: